New research explores ways to protect kidneys from sudden injury

 For many people living with kidney disease, the possibility of sudden kidney injury can feel worrying and unpredictable.
 Serious infections, major surgery, or time spent in intensive care can place additional strain on the kidneys, sometimes leading to acute kidney injury (AKI).
 For patients and families, this can add to an already heavy emotional and physical burden.

-Recently, researchers reported findings from laboratory studies that may help scientists better understand how kidney damage occurs — and how it might one day be reduced.
+Recently, researchers from Bristol reported findings from laboratory studies that may help scientists better understand how kidney damage occurs during acute kidney injury, and how it might one day be reduced.

 The study looked at how kidney cells are damaged during acute kidney injury.
 Researchers focused on the role of mitochondria, the parts of cells responsible for producing energy.
 When mitochondria stop working properly, kidney cells can no longer function as they should.